Tejaswanth2406/CLU/README.md

 | `VITE_ENABLE_HISTORY` | No | Enable analysis history (default: `true`) |
 | `VITE_ENABLE_EXPORT` | No | Enable export button (default: `true`) |

-> ⚠️ **Security note**: The API key is sent directly from the browser to Anthropic's API.
-This is acceptable for personal/internal tools.
-For a public-facing deployment, route API calls through a server-side proxy and never expose your key in client-side code.

 ---